Laundering money to be deemed terrorism

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Money laundering will be considered terrorism now as the federal cabinet meeting decided on Tuesday to empower the Counter-Terrorism Department (CTD) of the police to investigate such cases.
+ISLAMABAD: Money-laundering would be considered terrorism now as the federal cabinet meeting decided on Tuesday to empower the Counter-Terrorism Department (CTD) of the police to investigate such cases.

 However, official sources told The News on Tuesday that the FBR presented its proposed assets declaration scheme before the cabinet and it was shocking that several sitting ministers severely opposed the scheme.
 One cabinet minister stated in the meeting that the amnesty scheme was against the political philosophy of PTI and it will be hard for them to sell it politically.